Continuing Education Activity

 - Histamine type 1 receptor blockers: due to their sedative effects, these drugs can be helpful in patients with sleep disorders.
 However, due to their anticholinergic effect, these drugs should be avoided in the elderly.
 Examples include chlorpheniramine and diphenhydramine.

 - Benzodiazepines (BZD): these drugs are the mainstay in the treatment of insomnia.
 The drugs bind to a special benzodiazepine site on the gamma-aminobutyric acid (GABA) receptor complex, enhancing the activity of neurotransmitters.
-These drugs suppress the REM sleep, reduces stages 3 & 4 sleep while increasing stage 2 sleep.
+These drugs suppress REM sleep, reduces stage 3 sleep while increasing stage 2 sleep.
 Examples include flurazepam and temazepam.

 - Sleep apnea can be alleviated by losing weight, the use of continuous positive airway pressure (CPAP), and, sometimes, surgical treatment.
 The drug solriamfetol, selective dopamine, and norepinephrine reuptake inhibitor can be used to increase wakefulness in patients with OSA who have excessive sleepiness.